OpenMS/pyopenms-docs/docs/source/first_steps.rst

     4
     2

-and indeed we see that we get information about the underlying :term:`MS` data.
-We can iterate through the :term:`spectra` as follows:
+and indeed we see that we get information about the underlying MS data.
+We can iterate through the spectra as follows:

 Iteration